1. Do you allow pets?

 Q. I don’t trust the Internet.
 Can I just use my credit card over the phone?

 A. We currently only take online applications and payment – mostly since you must sign the online lease agreement.
-Most of our guests find it very easy to take the 5 minutes needed to book online through our very secure Webervations service and pay through Authorize.net.
-If you still don’t feel comfortable doing this for whatever reason, give us a call to see if there might be another way to assist you.
+Most of our guests find it very easy to take the 5 minutes needed to book and pay online through our very secure HomeAway service.
+If you still don’t feel comfortable, give us a call to see how we might assist you.

 Q. Should I be afraid of any dangerous critters in the woods?